Snarr/Snarr/README.md

 - 👋 Hi, I’m Snarr
 - 👀 I’m interested in Web Development, UI & UX Design, and specifications (file formats, networking, CPU architectures)
-- 🌱 I’m currently exploring Emulator Design, 3D Printing, PCB Design!
+- 🌱 I’m currently exploring Emulator Design, 3D Printing, and PCB Design!
 - 🏫 I'm currently pursuing a B.S. in Computer Science with a certificate in Computer Security and Digital Forensics
 - 🗣️ I'd be happy to talk about any of my projects or experiences.
 Just reach out!
 - 📫 Reach out at [@snarr_dev](https://www.twitter.com/snarr_dev) on Twitter or [jacobsnarr@gmail.com](mailto:jacobsnarr@gmail.com)